 Major Cost Benefit –

-Increase Teacher/Staff productivity
+Increase Teacher/Staff Productivity

 Decrease Parent loss of workdays